microsoft/Microsoft-365-Defender-Hunting-Queries/README.md

 - Use the query name as the title, separating each word with a hyphen (-), e.g. `files-from-malicious-sender.md`
 - Include comments that explain the attack technique or anomaly being hunted.
 Whenever possible, provide links to related documentation.

-In addition, construct queries that adhere to the published [Microsoft Threat Protection Advanced hunting performance best practices](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-best-practices?view=o365-worldwide).
+In addition, construct queries that adhere to the published [advanced hunting performance best practices](https://docs.microsoft.com//microsoft-365/security/mtp/advanced-hunting-best-practices).

 # Suggestions and feedback
 We maintain a backlog of suggested sample queries in the project [issues page](https://github.com/microsoft/Microsoft-threat-protection-Hunting-Queries/issues).
 Feel free to comment, rate, or provide suggestions.